What is a Roof Certification?

 Roof Inspection Help Sell Homes

-If you live in an older home and decide you want to sell, you will quickly discover that you compete with thousands of newer homes on the market across the Gulf Coast.
+If you live in an older home and decide you want to sell, you will quickly discover that you compete with thousands of newer homes on the market across the coast.
 This makes it more difficult to sell your property at the price you want.
 If you have any structural issues in the roofing system, it could take up to a year for you to find a buyer.

 A roof certification tells buyers that although your home is older, it is still in excellent shape.
 Certification demonstrates that you have taken care of the house through the years and that buyers will enjoy the home for many years to come.
 An inspection also shows that you have nothing to hide and that the buyer will not experience any surprises after you close on the sale.